 1.)
 Submit the FAFSA

 FAFSA is the Free Application for Federal Student Aid.
-You will submit this form every year to help determine how much financial aid you should be awarded based on your need, like scholarships and grants.
+You will submit this form every year to help determine how much need-based financial aid, including scholarships and grants, you can be awarded.
 Submit your FAFSA so you can:

 - Get federal, state, and Corban grants.